eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- MLIR
 	- GLOW
 	- XLA
++ skill set for ***Machine Learning Compiler Research Intern***:
+	- NVIDIA is hiring software engineer interns for its GPU-accelerated Deep Learning team.
+Academic and commercial groups around the world are using GPUs to power a revolution in deep learning, enabling breakthroughs in problems from image classification to speech recognition to natural language processing and artificial intelligence.
+Join NVIDIA's team building software which will be used by the entire deep learning research community.
+	- In this role, you will be responsible for developing highly optimized solutions for deep learning algorithms.
+You’ll collaborate with members of the open source deep learning software engineering community to define and implement the features needed to accelerate the next generation of deep learning software frameworks.
+The scope of these efforts ranges from defining public APIs, performance tuning and analysis, crafting and implementing compiler and optimization techniques for neural networks, and other general software engineering work.
+	- Pursuing Master's (or equivalent experience) or PhD degree in CS or related field or equivalent.
+	- Excellent C/C++ programming and software design skills, including debugging, performance analysis, and test design.
+	- Knowledge of CPU and/or GPU architecture.
+CUDA or OpenCL programming experience desired but not required.
+	- Experience with the following technologies: deep learning models and algorithms, deep learning framework design, high performance compiler design, or EDA synthesis and optimization algorithms.
+	- You have a history of mentoring others.
++ skill set:
+	- ***Develop machine learning graph compiler***
+	- Participate in the co-design of Tenstorrent's hardware and software stack
+	- ***Benchmark, analyze, and optimize performance of key machine learning applications across Tenstorrent's hardware and software stack***
+	- ***Develop performance analysis and estimation infrastructure that feeds into Tenstorrent compiler***
+	- ***Develop high-performance run-time engine***
+	- ***Integrate the Tenstorrent software into leading machine learning frameworks***
+	- Work closely with machine learning engineers to discover the hardware and software requirements of current and future machine learning applications
+	- BSc, MSc or PhD in Electrical/Computer Engineering or Computer Science;
+	- Experience with algorithms, data structures, and software development in C/C++.
+Python expertise is welcome as well
+	- ***Familiarity with and passion for any of the following -- machine learning, compilers, parallel programming, high-performance and massively parallel systems, processor and computer architecture -- is a plus***
 + compiler development experience for GPU compilers, dataflow computing compilers, and/or machine learning compilers
++ skill set:
+	- Principal Engineer, Compilers
+	- In partnership with the leadership team, create and define the product roadmap and co-design of Tenstorrent's hardware and software stack
+	- ***Develop machine learning graph compiler***
+	- ***Be the subject matter expert across one or more areas: scheduling, parallelization, memory allocation, data flow optimizations, optimizing kernels***
+	- ***Define the benchmark, analyze, and optimize performance of key machine learning applications across Tenstorrent's hardware and software stack***
+	- ***Develop performance analysis and estimation infrastructure that feeds into Tenstorrent compiler***
+	- ***Integrate the Tenstorrent software into leading machine learning frameworks***
+	- Provide technical guidance and direction to junior staff member
+	- Work closely across teams to discover the hardware and software requirements of current and future machine learning applications
+	- ***Deep understanding of IR and machine level compiler optimization techniques.***
+	- ***Extensive working experience with one or more: scheduling, parallelization, memory allocation, data flow optimizations, optimizing kernels***
+	- 7+ years of experience working with algorithms, data structures, and software development
+	- C++, Python
+	- Bachelors in Computer Science or Electrical/Computer Engineering or Engineering Science
+	- Excellent verbal and written communication skills
+	- Ability to work across multiple teams
+	- 2+ years of experience as a technical lead, developing and mentoring a team
+	- Experience contributing to open-source projects, and demonstrated influence in the open community.
+	- Masters/PhD in Computer Science or Electrical/Computer Engineering or Engineering Science
+	- Software development in Python
 + skill set:
 	- compiler design for data parallel architectures
 	- compiler design for machine learning inference models